Skip to content

 Apply the above How Long Does Cocaine’s Effects Last Chart to understand the onset, peak, and duration of Cocaine’s effects and how long they last.

-Please note that these times are approximate and can vary due to various factors, including the strength of cocaine, the individual’s physiology and metabolism, and the frequency and amount of use.
+Please note that these times are approximate and can change due to many facets, like the strength of cocaine, the individual’s physiology and metabolism, and the frequency and amount of use.
 Also, the use of cocaine carries various physical and mental health risks and is illegal in many countries.
 It is always best to avoid drug use or seek professional help and treatment if struggling with addiction.

 Cocaine Half-Life